JackRMartin/redditbot/README.md

 # redditbot
-A bot that scans posts on reddit and makes replies
+A bot that scans posts on reddit and makes replies.

+Made using python 3.6